ktemkin-archive/degel-ds1000z/README.md

 ## DS-1000Z Version
 This version has been modified to work with the DS-1000Z by ~ktemkin.

-After taking a peek at the Rigol file format himself, I was lucky enough to stumble upon the de-GEL utility for the very-close GEL format used by other Rigol devices.
+After taking a peek at the Rigol file format myself, I was lucky enough to stumble upon the de-GEL utility for the very-close GEL format used by other Rigol devices.
 A minor tweak, and it works for the DS-1000Z.